 They say the show must go on and so it is when it comes to work – this time is the work overseas assignment in Cambodia which is also known as the Kingdom of Wonders.
 This would be probably my 10th trip to the country.
-The Royal Palace in Cambodia, Phnom Penh – image source: All Free Photos
+Image of The Royal Palace in Cambodia, Phnom Penh, source: All Free Photos

-The project in Cambodia was long determined and the timeline was decided way before the world faced a pandemic called COVID19 and all plans had to be revamped.
+The implementation project in Cambodia has been long planned for months and the timeline has been decided way before the world faced a pandemic called COVID19 and all plans had to be totally revamped.
 The project timeline got extended as many around the world were forced to work from home, overseas travel banned and in some places, strict lockdown put in place.

-Then in June 2020, things changed and it started to be imperative that the project team needs to be in Cambodia for the implementation.
-Of course at the back of our overall planning is Plan B which requires us to remote this and remote that.
+Then in June 2020, things changed for the better and it started to be imperative that the project team fly to Cambodia for the start of the system implementation.
+Of course at the back of our overall planning was Plan B which required us to do this and that remotely from Malaysia.
 However, it was still important to have someone at the customer’s site to ensure the proper completion of the project.

-And when it comes to Cambodia, there were several challenges both from Malaysia and Cambodia and we had to hurdle that before we can safely fly to Cambodia.
+And when it comes to Cambodia, it was clear that there were several major challenges both from Malaysia and Cambodia that we had to hurdle before we can safely fly into Cambodia.

 Challenge No 1 – Permission to Leave Malaysia

-Although Malaysia has been allowing Malaysians to come back home with strict conditions, there is a general travel ban for out of state which has been relaxed and to leave the country.
+Although Malaysia has been allowing Malaysians to come back home with strict conditions, there is a general travel ban for travel out of state which recently has been relaxed so that people with urgent matters could leave the country.
 Image source: Malay Mail

 Malaysians are barred from travelling overseas under the recovery movement control order (RMCO) period from June 10 until August 31, Prime Minister Tan Sri Muhyiddin Yassin announced today.